macCesar/purgeTSS/docs/configuring-guide.md

 This will generate classes like bg-regal-blue in addition to all of Tailwind's default colors.

 ## Spacing property
-The `spacing` property allows you to customize the global spacing and sizing scale for your project.
+The `spacing` property allows you to customize the global spacing and sizing scale values.

 ```javascript
 // ./purgetss/config.js